 It is also said that the disclosure flows directly and without ambiguity demand (T514 / 88).

-By way of illustration, the disclosure of a pair of shoes does not necessarily imply the presence of laces (Velcro straps or other fastening systems may exist): laces are therefore not an implicit disclosure.
+As an illustration, the disclosure of a pair of shoes does not necessarily imply the presence of laces (scratches or other fastening systems may exist): the laces are not an implicit disclosure.

 The content of the documents cited in the application is not part of its contents that if (H-IV Guidelines 2.3.1) it is clear from the description of the invention as filed (T689 / 90) that, cumulatively:

 - protection is or could be sought for these characteristics;